peter-neumann-dev/responsive-image-linter/README.md

 4. Enable Developer Mode by clicking the toggle switch next to `Developer mode`.
 5. Click the `Load unpacked` button and select the unzipped folder to install it.
 6. Done! ✅

+## 👥 Contributing

+Contributions, issues and feature requests are welcome!
+Check out the [contributing guidelines](CONTRIBUTING.md) for more details.

+You have ideas for a new ✨ feature?
+Feel free to open a new [discussion on GitHub](https://github.com/peter-neumann-dev/responsive-image-linter/discussions)!

 ## 💎 Credits